PRODUCT

 5. Product Discovery

-6. Ordering journey
+6. Ordering Journey

-2. What happens when limits are exceeded ?
+• Approval flows when limits are exceeded

 7. Orders and History